kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 ### How we integrate you into the team?
 - We may ask you to do some PRs from our backlog or roadmap; maintainers need to work towards a common goal
 - We will require a period of working with existing maintainers
-- After a vote, maintainers will be added to the Kedro GitHub organization and [OWNERS.md](todo)
+- After a vote, maintainers will be added to the Kedro GitHub organization

 # Removing a Maintainer